Daily High to Daily Low: Is It Safe to Buy Philip Morris International Inc. (PM)?

 PM’s Market Performance

-PM stocks went down by -1.58% for the week, with a monthly jump of 6.80% and a quarterly performance of 12.08%, while its annual performance rate touched 0.12%.
-The volatility ratio for the week stands at 2.24% while the volatility levels for the past 30 days are set at 2.00% for Philip Morris International Inc..
-The simple moving average for the period of the last 20 days is 0.32% for PM stocks with a simple moving average of 9.44% for the last 200 days.
+PM stocks went up by 2.35% for the week, with a monthly jump of 3.31% and a quarterly performance of 7.83%, while its annual performance rate touched 6.66%.
+The volatility ratio for the week stands at 2.06% while the volatility levels for the past 30 days are set at 1.94% for Philip Morris International Inc..
+The simple moving average for the period of the last 20 days is 1.43% for PM stocks with a simple moving average of 11.41% for the last 200 days.

 Analysts’ Opinion of PM